 In both diseases, the body’s immune system mistakenly identifies its own healthy cells and tissues as foreign and mounts an attack against them.
-This attack results in inflammation.
+This attack results in damaging inflammation.
 Auto-antibodies directed against a component of myelin called myelin oligodendrocyte glycoprotein (MOG) — evidence of this immune attack — are found in 36-64% of children with ADEM.

 Although ADEM can appear at any age, children are more likely than adults to develop it.
-More than 80 percent of childhood cases occur in patients younger than 10 years.
-Most of the remaining cases occur between the ages of 10 and 20 but ADEM is sometimes (rarely) diagnosed in adults.
+More than 80% of childhood cases occur in patients younger than 10 years old.
+Most of the remaining cases occur between the ages of 10 and 20.
+In rare instances, ADEM is diagnosed in adults.
 ADEM is thought to affect 1 in every 125,000 to 250,000 individuals each year.
 ADEM appears slightly more frequently in those assigned male at birth than those assigned female, with a male to female ratio of 1.3:1.

 - ADEM appears more often in winter and spring.